 Smyrna was an ancient Greek city and important seaport located at a central and strategic point on the western coast of Anatolia (today Izmir in western Turkey).
-The early Hellenic settlement lay on a small peninsula, inhabited since the beginning of the 3d millennium BC, on the north-east coast of the Gulf of Smyrna.
+The early Hellenic settlement lay on a small peninsula, inhabited since the beginning of the 3d millennium BC, on the northeast coast of the Gulf of Smyrna.
 Excavations have brought to light some of the most important ruins of the city.
 Two sites of the ancient city are today within the boundaries of İzmir.
-The first site, known as Old Smyrna, has a few remains dating to the Archaic Period on the north-eastern side of the bay of Izmir.
+The first site, Old Smyrna, has a few remains dating to the Archaic Period on the northeastern side of the bay of Izmir.
 The second, known as New Smyrna and whose foundation is associated with Alexander the Great, reached metropolitan proportions during the period of the Roman Empire.
-Smyrna competed with Pergamon and Ephesus for the title “First City of Asia”, and claimed to be the birthplace of the poet Homer.
+Smyrna competed with Pergamon and Ephesus for the title “First City of Asia”, claiming to be the poet Homer’s birthplace.

 Coordinates: 38° 25′ 7″ N, 27° 8′ 21″ E

 The Gulf of Smyrna was supposedly settled by Aeolians (Greeks from the sector north of Athens) at the beginning of the first millennium BC and later by Ionians (Athenians and their immediate neighbours).
 The site of the original settlement occupied an area of around 90,000 squares and was inhabited for about 3,000 years until the second half of the 4th century BC.
 Smyrna’s principal place of worship was the Temple of Athena.
 Its ruins, located in the Bayrakli district of Izmir, date from 725-700 BC.